Preheat your oven to 375°F (approx. 190°C). Line a baking sheet with parchment paper.

 Place the two scraps of pastry that were trimmed from the ends side by side and then overlap the pieces to create a pretty design to add to the surface of the Wellington.
 Be sure to pinch the top and bottom of the braid to secure it.

 Using a very sharp knife, score two rows of 1-inch (2.5-cm) diagonal slits across the top of the Wellington.
 Pierce each side with a fork a few times, as well. .

-Optional: Lightly brush a small amount of non-dairy milk over the entire surface of the Wellington.
+Optional: Combine 1/2 Tbsp. of each oil milk and very lightly brush a small amount over the entire surface of the Wellington.
 This makes the Wellington a light golden brown and a bit more tender so it's easily sliceable without excess flaking.
 But if you desire a Wellington darker in color, skip this step

 Bake for 40 minutes, rotating the baking sheet at the 20-minute mark.
 Let rest 10 minutes before slicing into thick slices.